ARE YOU COMING ONLY FOR A TRAINEESHIP OR INTERNSHIP?

 In case of failure to produce both documents (i.e.: the “Carta de Aceptación” and the signed Erasmus Practise Agreement between the home University and the chosen department), any option of staying in a hospital in Malaga will be invalidated.
 Once the paperwork is in order, and the student arrives to the Hospital, he/she should contact the head of the hospital department, or the assigned tutor, if any, so as to be taken through the induction program and then properly allocated within the ward.

-At the end of the three months residence period, the student should elaborate a memoir, i.e. “Memoria de actividades” or Record of Activities.
+At the end of the three months residence period, the student should elaborate an Activities Report, i.e. “Memoria de actividades” or Record of Activities.
 It should be signed and sealed by the Hospital and delivered to the Erasmus Coordinator in his/her home country.

 On the basis of the aforementioned conditions, Erasmus Practice clinical activities do not belong to any of the academic courses held by the Medical Faculty.
 By no means will thus the Dean of the Medical Faculty be able of signing either a record of activities or a document related with this Erasmus Practice or Internship framework.